 1. Don’t do pilots for free

-if the client is not willing to pay at least something then you have not found a problem they feel is worth solving, and you’re unlikely to see money even if the pilot is successful
+If the client is not willing to pay at least something, then you have not found a problem they feel is worth solving.
+This makes it very unlikely you will see money even if the pilot is successful.

 2. Qualify the opportunity